What is Compound III?

 Single Borrowable Asset

 Unlike previous versions of Compound, Compound III focuses on a single borrowable asset per deployment (e.g., USDC on Ethereum).
-This design choice allows for:
+This design choice allows for:- Simplified risk management

 - Improved capital efficiency